 The same rules apply to digital communications as to other forms of advertising.
-Promotional material directed to a UK audience which is provided on the Internet is, therefore, subject to the ABPI Code.
-However, as a matter of practice, enforcement remains an issue, as the regulators are only able to enforce the requirements against entities with a presence in the jurisdiction.
-Clause 25 of the ABPI Code indicates action will be taken where the advertisement has been placed on the Internet by or with the authority of a UK company or an affiliate of a UK company, and makes reference to the availability or use of a medicine in the UK.
+Promotional material directed to a UK audience which is provided on the internet is, therefore, subject to the Regulations and the ABPI Code.
+However, the regulators are only able to enforce the requirements against entities with a presence in the jurisdiction.
+Clause 28 of the ABPI Code indicates action will be taken where the advertisement has been placed on the internet by, or with the authority of, a UK company or an affiliate of a UK company, and makes reference to the availability or use of a medicine in the UK.